Py-Fi-nance/Introduction-to-Time-Series-Forecasting/README.md

 ## Contact Information <a name="contact-information"></a>
-For any questions or inquiries, please contact support@pyfi.com - Subject: Github Repo Q, Sentiment-Analysis-for-Nvidia-Stock.
+For any questions or inquiries, please contact support@pyfi.com - Subject: Github Repo Q, Introduction-to-Time-Series-Forecasting.
 For a full article walkthrough please visit > https://www.pyfi.com/blog/Introduction-to-Time-Series-Forecasting < where you'll also be able to pick up a complimentary copy of the complete, Volume I text of our Machine Learning Edge Blueprint, a $49 value.
 This text will walk you through everything you need to get started coding Python for Finance
 [![Follow on LinkedIn](https://img.shields.io/badge/Follow%20on-LinkedIn-blue?style=social&logo=linkedin)](https://www.linkedin.com/company/pyfi/)